humphd/hacktoberfest-at-seneca-2018/data/README.md

 The `data/` directory contains various files for tracking and submission of student contributions to Hacktoberfest 2018/Release 0.2.

+**NOTE: submit Pull Requests for any changes you want to make to the files mentioned below.
+Every Pull Request must be reviewed and approved by another student before it can be merged.**

 ## people.json

 An `Array` of GitHub usernames for students in DPS909 and OSD600